teelahti/pohjoisnapa.fi/README.md

 Run `gatsby develop` for normal development view.
 To build production site (for testing purposes, see Deploy below) run `gatsby build`, then test the site with `gatsby serve`.
+Build production site will be at folder /public, and can be copied from there to any static (preferably CDN-based) hosting.

 ## Deploy

-Deployment to cloud hosting is automated with Google Cloud Container Builder.
 To deploy locally built site run `firebase deploy`.